System-End/slack-simplyplural/README.md

 # slack-simplyplural

+Credit for the base code goes to https://github.com/dainfloop!
+I modified it to include exclusions and remove pronouns if you have them in the name.

 Keep your Slack profile synced with SimplyPlural fronters.
 Built for systems who want to reflect who's fronting in real time — with the ability to exclude groups and set visual replacements.

 GitHub: https://github.com/System-End/slack-simplyplural